camarm-dev/ed-test-api/README.md

 # ed-test-api
-Serve an API which reproduces the EcoleDirecte behavior without and EcoleDirecte account !
+Serve an API which reproduces the EcoleDirecte behavior without an EcoleDirecte account !

+ed-test-api is a **testing purposes** development EcoleDirecte like API.

 ## Lancer